rapidsai/wholegraph/docs/ChunkedAPI.md

-# Chunked API for WholeMemory
+# Chunked API for WholeGraph

-If you are using WholeMemory for host memory or just in single process mode, just ignore Chunked API, it it not needed.
+If you are using WholeGraph for host memory or just in single process mode, just ignore Chunked API, it it not needed.

 Chunked API is used as a temporary workaround fix of CUDA Driver API's performance issue.
-When using WholeMemory in multi-process multi-GPU mode, memory handles need to be exported by file descriptors to other processes.
+When using WholeGraph in multi-process multi-GPU mode, memory handles need to be exported by file descriptors to other processes.
 Unfortunately, for now, exporting memory handle by FD wile lead to low performance when the memory footprint is large.
 It is not a problem if only single process multi-GPU mode is used.
 Instead of CUDA Driver API, Chunked API use CUDA Runtime API, as a result, it is not able to use virtual memory management APIs.